 Many higher education institutions are working to forge strategic alliances that will help them to sidestep financial concerns while also furthering their missions to educate students.
-In the first half of 2020, headlines focusing on these partnerships were pervasive.
+In 2020, headlines focusing on these partnerships were pervasive.
 A few notable deals follow.

 - In June 2020, the Connecticut State Colleges & Universities system finalized a plan that would merge all 12 of the state’s community colleges into one accredited institution.

 - The Pennsylvania State System of Higher Education outlined plans to explore a consolidation of the operations of three pairs of public, four-year universities to offset financial concerns and realize efficiencies of scale.

 - Three Connecticut colleges announced plans to acquire some academic programs from the University of Bridgeport and turn its campus into a “university park.”

 - The nonprofit Cambridge College acquired the for-profit New England College of Business and Finance to “increase its size, ability to serve working adults, strength online and ties to corporate employers,” according to an article in Inside Higher Ed.

 - In a groundbreaking new agreement announced in July 2020, Delaware State University will become the first historically black institution (HBCU) to acquire a college that is not an HBCU (Wesley College).

 - Delaware State University announced a groundbreaking new agreement to acquire Wesley College, becoming the first historically black college (HBCU) to buy a college that is not an HBCU.

 - The University of Massachusetts announced that it would pursue a “strategic partnership” with Brandman University, a nonprofit institution that specializes in online adult learning.